janoguerab/TLS1.2EnableDotNet4.0/README.md

 # Enable TLS 1.2 in .Net 4.0
-Need to Modify or Add the Registers:
+Need to Modify or Add the Registers using th file "Habilitar TLS 1.2.Reg":

 Windows Registry Editor Version 5.00